-Effects on skeletal muscle e.g. myalgia, myopathy and, rarely, rhabdomyolysis have been reported in Crestor-treated patients with all doses and in particular with doses > 20 mg.
+Effects on skeletal muscle e.g. myalgia, myopathy and, rarely, rhabdomyolysis have been reported in Rosuvastatin-treated patients with all doses and in particular with doses > 20 mg.
 Very rare cases of rhabdomyolysis have been reported with the use of ezetimibe in combination with HMG-CoA reductase inhibitors.
-A pharmacodynamic interaction cannot be excluded (see Interactions) and caution should be exercised with their combined use.
-As with other HMG-CoA reductase inhibitors, the reporting rate for rhabdomyolysis associated with Crestor in post-marketing use is higher at the 40 mg dose.
+A Pharmacodynamic interaction cannot be excluded and caution should be exercised with their combined use.

+As with other HMG-CoA reductase inhibitors, the reporting rate for rhabdomyolysis associated with Rosuvastatin in post-marketing use is higher at the 40 mg dose.

-Creatine Kinase measurement
+Creatine Kinase Measurement

 Creatine Kinase (CK) should not be measured following strenuous exercise or in the presence of a plausible alternative cause of CK increase which may confound interpretation of the result.
-If CK levels are significantly elevated at baseline (>5xULN) a confirmatory test should be carried out within 5 - 7 days.
+If CK levels are significantly elevated at baseline (>5xULN) a confirmatory test should be carried out within 5-7 days.
 If the repeat test confirms a baseline CK >5xULN, treatment should not be started.

-Before treatment
+Before Treatment

-Crestor, as with other HMG-CoA reductase inhibitors, should be prescribed with caution in patients with pre-disposing factors for myopathy/rhabdomyolysis.
+Rosuvastatin, as with other HMG-CoA reductase inhibitors, should be prescribed with caution in patients with pre-disposing factors for myopathy/rhabdomyolysis.
 Such factors include:

-- renal impairment
+renal impairment

 - hypothyroidism

 - personal or family history of hereditary muscular disorders

 - previous history of muscular toxicity with another HMG-CoA reductase inhibitor or fibrate

 - alcohol abuse

 - age >70 years

-- situations where an increase in plasma levels may occur (see Posology and method of administration, Interactions and Pharmacokinetic properties)
+- situations where an increase in plasma levels may occur (see sections 4.2, 4.5 and 5.2)

-- concomitant use of fibrates
+- Concomitant use of fibrates.